chaotic-systems/orbithunter/README.md

 This package enables the layman to solve nonlinear chaotic partial differential equations by finding unstable periodic orbits by solving the spatiotemporal boundary value problem.
 Currently there is only implementations of all techniques for the Kuramoto-Sivashinsky equation (KSE);
-***HOWEVER***, the package was designed to maximize user-friendliness, generalizability and modularity.
-The spatiotemporal techniques are supposively agnostic of equation; this has not been tested thoroughly for arbitrary equations (preliminary testing via the spatiotemporal Henon map branch).
+The package was designed to maximize user-friendliness, generalizability and modularity.
+The spatiotemporal techniques are designed to be agnostic of equation; although only the KSE has been implemented for now.

 Everything revolves around the Orbit class.
 To incorporate other equations unofficially, modules should be written and placed in their own directories like ```./orbithunter/ks/```.
 Otherwise I hope to collaborate with others through